what is CVS?

-- The emetic phase, characterized by intense, persistent nausea, severe vomiting, and other symptoms.
+- The emetic phase, characterised by intense, persistent nausea, severe vomiting, and other symptoms.

-- The recovery phase begins with the subsidence of nausea and ends when hunger, tolerance of oral intake, and vigor return to normal.
+- The recovery phase begins with the subsidence of nausea and ends when hunger, tolerance of oral intake, and vigour return to normal.

 The following symptoms of CVS occur: